anna-sarapova/mvc-to-do-app/README.md

+##Start

+###run locally, but it requires a nginx image on Docker or locally
+http-server

+### Build the Docker image
+docker build -t my-todo-app .

+### Run the Docker container
+docker run -d -p 8080:8080 my-todo-app

 ## Story

 Imagine, you're a frontend developer from Melbourne, Australia.
 You and your company Sleep2nigth Pty Ltd are working on a brand new product - To-not-do lists!